Niccolò Fabi: Parole di Lulù and Ecco

 In July 2010, Fabi's daughter, Olivia, died from a meningococcal meningitis.
 After canceling his scheduled tour, Fabi decided to organize a mega-concert in her memory, involving several Italian singers and friends, including Elisa, Jovanotti, Fiorella Mannoia, Giuliano Sangiorgi, Max Gazzè, Daniele Silvestri, Samuele Bersani and Subsonica.
 All the proceedings from the concert were donated to build a children's hospital in Angola.
 The concert was also released as a DVD, which also contributed raising funds for the same purpose.
 The DVD, titled Parole per Lulù, also included the track "Parole parole", recorded in studio with Mina and released as a single.

 In 2011, Fabi penned the song "Lontano da tutto", performed by Serena Abrami during the 61st Sanremo Music Festival, and the track "Nel primo sguardo", performed by Laura Pausini as a duet with her sister Silvia and included in the album Inedito.

 Niccolò Fabi's seventh studio album, Ecco, was released on 9 October 2012.
 The album, featuring guest appearances by artists including trumpeter Roy Paci and singer-songwriter Roberto Angelini, was preceded by the single "Una buona idea".
 Ecco debuted at number 3 on the Italian Albums Chart, becoming his first top ten album.

 Fabi-Silvestri-Gazzè and Una somma di piccole cose

-In 2014 Fabi started together with Daniele Silvestri and Max Gazzè the musical project Fabi-Silvestri-Gazzè.
+In 2014, Fabi started the musical project Fabi-Silvestri-Gazzè together with Daniele Silvestri and Max Gazzè.
 The trio released a studio album (Il padrone della festa), a live album (l padrone della festa – Live) and made an extensive tour in Italy and Europe.

-In April 2016 Fabi released his eighth studio album, Una somma di piccole cose.
+In April 2016, Fabi released his eighth studio album, Una somma di piccole cose.
 The album peaked at the first place on the Italian hit parade.

+On October 11, 2019, he released his eleventh album, Tradizione e tradimento, which composed of nine songs.

+2024–2025:

+In early 2025, he announced the release of his new album Libertà negli occhi, followed by a tour in October and November on stages in 17 Italian cities.